 Consider supporting Cinematic Doctrine on Patreon!
 As a bonus, you’ll gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast!
 You also gain access to the The Pre-Show, a Patreon exclusive podcast series where we casually talk movies, Christianity, and life itself.

 Logan Sharp is the creator and host of The Reformed Gamers, a podcast discussing video games and the Bible, 5 years running!
 Be a Deer and listen to their show on a variety of platforms such as Spotify, iTunes, and YouTube!
-You can also support the show over on Patreon and get yourself some sweet perks such as early, uncut access to episodes of the show, behind-the-scenes, and other perks!
+You can also support the show over on Patreon and get yourself some sweet perks such as early, uncut access to episodes of the show, behind-the-scenes, and other nice benefits!